GolangBCN/golangbcn.github.io/content/posts/meetup-july-2016.md

   - [Gustavo Chaín] on [sqlhooks], a library to instrument your application DB queries for log and measurement.
   - [Xavi Soler] on [Dog], a command line tool to execute tasks.
+  - [Gonzalo Serrano] on [gRPC], is a high performant RPC framework by Google which uses protocol buffers to define the message types and uses HTTP2 behind the scenes.
+  - [Albert Puigsech] on [seekret], a tool for preventing secret leakage on GitHub (and others).

 Stay tuned, since we'll be updating this list.